 Measurement is a big topic.
 It can also be complex and overwhelming.
-The goal of this post is to simplify the measurement process, and try to make it approachable for all organizations.
-Even if you feel that your organization is less sophisticated than others, not to worry because this post will help you get your foot in the water of measurement.
+The goal of this post is to simplify the measurement process and try to make it approachable for all organizations.
+Even if you feel that your organization is less sophisticated than others, not to worry because this post will help you “get in the game” with performance measurement.

 Step 1: Start Small

 Measurement doesn’t have to be complex.
 In fact, I always recommend starting small.
 Start with what you know.
 What you know is usually the simplest and most relevant place to start.
 If you know how to count program participants by demographics, start there.
 If you know that you want to grow your donor database by 5% per year, start there.
 Start with a base set of goals and metrics that you can “wrap your head around.”
 These simple measures build the foundation.
 I recommend starting small because understanding is the most critical.
 Understanding is the key to learning.
 You can generate all sorts of metrics, measurements, graphs, charts, and figures but they are irrelevant if you don’t understand what’s behind them.
 Therefore, start measurement by building a foundation with what you know.

 Step 2: Measure

 Second, start measuring.
 If you haven’t started measuring your programs, fundraising, or finances, start as soon as possible.
 Programs, fundraising, and finances are core functions.
 As a result, they are functions that you can improve and innovate.
 Measure progress and benchmark that progress against your goals.
 Then start sharing.
 Communicate your measured progress to friends, family, co-workers, the community, and anyone that will listen.
 Through sharing, you will have “ah-ha” moments where you realize new things you want to measure or new ways to understand the information you are currently measuring.
 It is important to start measuring, stub your toe, run before you walk, sprint, fly then find your wings, and go!
 The sooner you start the sooner you can build capacity and expertise in measurement.